State Initiatives

 The passing of this legislation would add an additional flat-rate fee (the amount of which is currently being investigated) for the filling of each prescription for the majority of Medicaid patients.
 Eligible pharmacies must (1) NOT be owned by a PBM and (2) be a non-chain or a chain of 12 or less pharmacies.
 Chains of 13+ pharmacies must be located in a HRSA-eligible area in order to qualify (i.e., caring for underserved patients per criteria set by the Health Resources & Services Administration (HRSA).

-HF4916 and SF5123 failed to pass in the 2023-24 MN Legislative Session.
-The same or similar legislation is expected to be pursued next session.
+HF4916 and SF5123 failed to pass in the 2023-24 MN Legislative Session and is now being pursued this session.
+More information to come!